diamosalmpantis/Python-Simulink-simulation-of-PV-PEM-coupling-strategies/README.md

 ## Requirements

 **MATLAB/Simulink**
 Developed and tested in MATLAB/Simulink R2025b.
-The models use only standard Simulink/Simscape Electrical blocks and should be compatible with recent prior releases (R2021b or later); if you encounter a version-compatibility prompt on opening a `.slx` file, allow MATLAB to update it.
+The models use only standard Simulink/Simscape Electrical blocks and should be compatible with recent prior releases (R2021b or later).
+If you encounter a version-compatibility prompt on opening a `.slx` file, allow MATLAB to update it.

 **Python** (downscaling algorithms and the reconfiguration controller) Python ≥ 3.10, with: